duststorm/makehuman/trunk/makehuman/utils/fixmesh/Readme.txt

 -build
 Build the weight table and stores it in wtable.txt.
 The wtable must exist before conversion can take place.

--group
+-fgroup
-Construct the face groups and save the grouped base mesh to fixmesh/data/new/grbase.mxh.
-This file needs further processing by fixmesh/base/new/base-w-groups.blend.
+Construct the face groups and save the grouped base mesh to fixmesh/data/new/grbase.obj.

+-vgroup name
+Convert the file name.vgroup in data/shapes/ to a file with the same filename in fixmesh/data/new/shapes/.

 -convert morph
 Convert the morph.
-The old morph must exist in a subdirectory of fixmesh/data/old/, and the new morph appears in the same subdirectory of fixmesh/data/old/.
+The old morph must exist in a subdirectory of data/, and the new morph appears in the same subdirectory of fixmesh/data/old/.
 The directory tree must exist.

 -view morph